wjd52/codex-blackboard/docs/Solving.md

 --------------------------------------------
 When you think you need to interact with HQ, request the interaction by clicking the **Request Call-In Button** in the header of every puzzle, or using the bot.

-Prefer using the **Call-in Button** for anything other than a basic answer submission.
+Prefer using the **Request Call-in Button** for anything other than a basic answer submission.
 It is usually, easier, and sertinly less error-prone.

 If a file needs to be uploaded, please upload it yourself, following the instructions from HQ.
 Once the file is uploaded, call-in that we should expect a callback from HQ.

 <details>
   <summary>Calling in using the bot:</summary>
 The Command to call in using the bot:

 * This puzzle: `bot call in what a rush`
 * Backsolved: `bot call in what a rush backsolved`
 * Answer provided by HQ, e.g. after a video submission: `bot call in what a rush provided`